wcaleb/rebel-constitution/csa-constitution.md

 (1).
 No state shall enter into any treaty, alliance, or confederation;
 grant letters of marque and reprisal; coin money;
-make anything but gold and silver coin a tender in payment of debts;
+make any thing but gold and silver coin a tender in payment of debts;
 pass any bill of attainder, or ex post facto law, or law impairing the obligation of contracts, or grant any title of nobility.

 (2).
-No state shall, without the consent of the Congress, lay any imposts or duties on imports or exports, except what may be absolutely necessary for executing its inspection laws; and the net produce of all duties and imposts, laid by any State on imports, or exports, shall be for the use of the Treasury of the Confederate States; and all such laws shall be subject to the revision and control of Congress.
+No state shall, without the consent of the Congress, lay any imposts or duties on imports or exports, except what may be absolutely necessary for executing its inspection laws; and the net produce of all duties and imposts, laid by any state on imports or exports, shall be for the use of the Treasury of the Confederate States; and all such laws shall be subject to the revision and control of Congress.